flutter/website/src/docs/development/ui/layout/tutorial.md

     as shown above.
   * The pubspec file is also sensitive to white space, so use proper indentation.
+  * You might need to restart the running program
+    (in simulation or on connected device) for the changes in the file to take effect.
 {{site.alert.end}}

 Now you can reference the image from your code: